jlrickert/zet/docs/562/README.md

-# Free BSD for homelab exploration
+# FreeBSD for homelab exploration

 FreeBSD has been installed using new enough version of Ventoy.
 It should be noted that `disc1.iso` should be used as the ISO to use for installation.
 The usb ones do not work.